Clearing up some misconceptions about MQA

 is a common troll fallback, a paranoid conspiracy projection akin to

 Apollo Moon landing deniers.
-Tell that to the Royal Society of
+Tell that to the Royal Academy of

 Engineering, or Bob Ludwig, or Jim Anderson, or Peter McGrath, or George Massenberg, or

-Morten Lindberg, or ESS Tech, or Deutch Grammaphone, or ECM or 2L, or WEA records or…
+Morten Lindberg, or ESS Tech, or Deutch Grammaphone, or ECM, or 2L, or WEA records, or Sony Music or…

 Which is more plausable?